dipabarua22/New_Portfolio/README.md

-# 🌐 Personal Portfolio Website
+s# 🌐 Personal Portfolio Website

-A responsive and modern **portfolio website** built with **HTML5, CSS3, and FontAwesome icons** to showcase my skills, projects, and contact details.
+A responsive and modern **personal portfolio website** built with **HTML5, CSS3, and FontAwesome icons** to showcase my skills, projects, and contact details.

 ---